techmindful/hideout/hosting.md

 Now is the time to setup domain name, DNS, and HTTPS.
 I'm going to switch to my perspective here, because there are multiple ways to make it work, and I don't want to sound like a sales associate by saying things like "okay now you should get a domain from Njalla and buy Mullvad VPN".

 In my case, I'm hosting Hideout behind Mullvad VPN: https://mullvad.net.
 With its (open-source) app, port-forwarding through VPN becomes possible.
 It's an easy process, and I don't need to setup port-forwarding elsewhere.
 If you are hosting Hideout without a VPN, you probably need to setup port-forwarding on your router and firewall.
 A caveat is that Mullvad assigns me a random port number.
 Let's assume it's 50000 in this guide.
-This requires me to change the `listen 80` in `ourhideout.xyz.conf` to `listen 50000`.
+This requires me to change the `listen 80` in `hideout-demo.com.conf` to `listen 50000`.

 I get my domain name at Njalla: https://njal.la/, a "privacy-aware domain service".
 For the domain's DNS, I add an A record, fill in its name with "www", and its content with the "Out" IP shown on my Mullvad app.
 I give the record a short TTL.
-I don't continue until I test to see that I can reach Hideout by visiting `http://www.ourhideout.xyz:50000`.
+I don't continue until I test to see that I can reach Hideout by visiting `http://www.hideout-demo.com:50000`.

 The next step is to enable HTTPS.
 Unlike domain and VPN, an HTTPS certificate can be acquired freely with EFF's Certbot: https://certbot.eff.org/.
 The instruction there is pretty simple to follow.
-I let Certbot modify my nginx config, and the final `ourhideout.xyz.conf` looks like this:
+I let Certbot modify my nginx config, and the final `hideout-demo.com.conf` looks like this:
 ```
 server {

-  server_name www.ourhideout.xyz;
+  server_name www.hideout-demo.com;

   root /home/user/hideout-1.0.0/;